Chameleon-Stack/template-nodejs-express-postgresql/README.md

 ### Adding Database Connection Values to .env

 Connect to the database created with the variables you used to create the Docker image.
-Create a file called ".env" at the root of the project and add the variables contained in the ".env.example" file with the value of the database connection URL.
+Create a file called ".env" at the root of the project and add the variables contained in the ".env.example" file with the value of the database connection URL(postgres://username:password@localhost:5432/database_name).
 The ".env" file, according to the container you created, would look something like this:

 ```
-POSTGRESQL_URI=postgres://username:password@localhost:5432/database_name
+POSTGRESQL_URI=postgres://postgres:mypassword@localhost:5432/chameleon
 NODE_ENV=dev
 ```